Heckfy05/Task2.-K8S/README.md

 ## Task2.-K8S

 Using K8S cluster that was created at the previous [Home Task](https://github.com/Heckfy05/Task1.-K8S) running on GCP.
-1. Get information about your worker node and save it in some file `kubectl describe nodes kubenode > NodeInfo.txt`
+1. Geting the information about worker node and saving it in the [File](https://github.com/Heckfy05/Task2.-K8S/blob/main/NodeInfo.txt) with the information about node.

-[File](https://github.com/Heckfy05/Task2.-K8S/blob/main/NodeInfo.txt) with the information about node.
+`kubectl describe nodes kubenode > NodeInfo.txt`

-2. Creating a new namespace (homework2) all resources will be created in homework2 namespace
+1. Creating a new namespace (homework2) all resources will be created in homework2 namespace
 ![namespace creating](https://github.com/Heckfy05/Task2.-K8S/blob/main/img/namespace.jpeg?raw=true)

-3. Preparing [deployment.yaml](https://github.com/Heckfy05/Task2.-K8S/blob/main/deployment.ymal) file that will create a Deployment with 3 pods of Nginx and service for access to these pods via ClusterIP and NodePort.
+1. Preparing [deployment.yaml](https://github.com/Heckfy05/Task2.-K8S/blob/main/deployment.ymal) file that will create a Deployment with 3 pods of Nginx and service for access to these pods via ClusterIP and NodePort.
-As resoults of deploying:
+As a result of applying:
 ![dep](img/CreatingDepPodSRC.png)
 Status of the deployment, pods and services:
 ![status](img/GetInfo.png)